SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

-  "ABAP 'allows' zero division if the both operands are 0.
+  "ABAP 'allows' zero division if both operands are 0.
   IF num1 = 0 AND num2 = 0.
     RAISE EXCEPTION TYPE cx_sy_zerodivide.
   ENDIF.